bloominstituteoftechnology/cs-module-project-iterative-sorting/src/iterative_sorting/README.md

 1. Loop through your array
     - Compare each element to its neighbor
-    - If elements in wrong position (relative to each other, swap them)
+    - If elements is in the wrong position (relative to each other, swap them)
 2. If no swaps performed, stop.
 Else, go back to the element at index 0 and repeat step 1.

 ### Real-World Applications